What is the Master of Science in Renewable Energy Engineering?

 - Undergraduate students earning a first bachelor's degree - Students enrolled in undergraduate BSEE or BSREE programs can usually complete both degrees within five years.

 - Post-baccalaureate students - Students who are interested in the MSREE but do not have undergraduate degrees in engineering may wish to consider this accelerated program.
-Coursework from a first bachelor's degree can often be used to meet BSREE requirements, allowing students to focus on the upper-division technical courses that will prepare them for master's-level engineering work.
+Coursework from a first bachelor's degree can often be used to meet BSREE and BSEE requirements, allowing students to focus on the upper-division technical courses that will prepare them for master's-level engineering work.

 To apply for the accelerated MSREE program, a student must be admitted to the undergraduate BSEE or BSREE program at Oregon Tech.